DE-TUM/CRC1625/kg_construction_and_validation/README.md

 ## Usage
 The following CLI applications are offered, offering documentation with the `-h / --help` parameter:
+- `run_rdf_datastore_API.py`: A lightweight HTTP API that communicates with an RDF datastore (e.g. Virtuoso) and serves requests to the rest of this system's modules.
+This module, alongside the underlying RDF datastore, can be located in a different system than the rest of the below modules and the SQL store.
+Their endpoints are controlled in the `.env` file.
 - `main.py`: Executes the complete YARRRML mappings pipeline over a specified database backup.
 Note that the production database is not offered, but all DB backups used for testing are available.
 - `run_mappings_output_test.py`: Performs a correctness test of the YARRRML mappings
 - `run_handover_workflows_validation_test.py`: Performs an experimental workflows validation correctness test.